-Several highway and public transport corridors link the Cambridge urban area to the towns and villages of South Cambridgeshire, and form strategic links between Greater Cambridge, the rest of the of the Combined Authority area, and the rest of the country.
+Several highway and public transport corridors link the Cambridge urban area to the towns and villages of South Cambridgeshire, and form strategic links between Greater Cambridge, the rest of the region, and the UK.

-A new railway station serving the southern fringe of Cambridge has been a long-term aspiration for the region.
+A new railway station serving the southern fringe of Cambridge has been a long-term aspiration.
 By 2031, there will be 27,000 jobs at Cambridge Biomedical Campus - an internationally significant health and life sciences cluster - and 4,000 new homes in the southern fringe area.
 Local partners have worked collaboratively for several years to build up the evidence to demonstrate the benefits that improved rail connectivity would be bring to this part of the city.
-In 2018, Network Rail submitted a Transport and Works Act Order (TWAO) to the Secretary of State for Transport for deemed planning permission to build a two storey, four-platformed new station on the West Anglia Main Line, next to Cambridge Biomedical Campus.
-The TWAO was approved in December 2022, If Network Rail gain the necessary consents, work could start on the scheme in 2022, with a provisional opening date of 2025.
+In 2018, Network Rail submitted a TWAO to the Secretary of State for Transport for deemed planning permission to build a two storey, four-platformed new station on the West Anglia Main Line, next to Cambridge Biomedical Campus.
+The TWAO was approved in December 2022, with a provisional opening date of 2025.